krtek4/krtek4.github.io/_posts/2017-02-28-Writing-a-book.md

 the book.
 The outline is then vetted by Packt, a schedule is put in place and work on the content can begin.
 This step took more or less 3 weeks.

 At this point, I was introduced to my "Content Development Editor".
-He helped me fleshing out the content of the book by giving me various writing advice and helping me with any questions I had along the way.
-He also took care of coordinating the work of the technical reviewer so that I could act on the received feedback.
+They helped me fleshing out the content of the book by giving me various writing advice and helping me with any questions I had along the way.
+They also took care of coordinating the work of the technical reviewer so that I could act on the received feedback.
 Due to the holidays, finalizing the content took a bit more time than expected, but everything went fine.

 Mid January, I was introduced to the "Technical Editor".
-He sent me the final drafts of each chapters formatted mostly as they now are in the final version so that I could make a last review of the content.
-Despite a small issue were some parts of the texts were modified probably due to some automatic spelling correction, this step went pretty smoothly and resulted in the publication of the book in February.
+They sent me the final drafts of each chapters formatted mostly as they now are in the final version so that I could make a last review of the content.
+Despite a small issue where some parts of the texts were modified probably due to some automatic spelling correction, this step went pretty smoothly and resulted in the publication of the book in February.